evilpapa/kubeflow-website/content/en/docs/external-add-ons/fairing/configure-fairing.md

 *  If you have not installed Kubeflow Fairing, follow the [installing Kubeflow Fairing][fairing-install] guide.

-## Using Kubeflow Fairing with Kubeflow notebooks
+## 让 Kubeflow notebooks 使用 Kubeflow Fairing

 The standard Kubeflow notebook images include Kubeflow Fairing and come preconfigured to run training jobs on your Kubeflow cluster.
 No additional